 Course assessments are conducted in a secure online environment.
 You will also be able to access CET’s full range of additional support programs, bonus lessons, well-being workshops and social activities to connect with your peers, all online.

-We welcome most new offshore students to begin with us remotely in 2021 if Australia’s international borders are not open.
+We welcome most new offshore students to begin with us remotely if Australia’s international borders are not open.
 If students are unable to enter Australia they may be able to commence online and join us in person when restrictions have lifted and it’s safe to do so, depending on future Government advice.

 If your course is available to commence remotely, there may be some aspects you must complete in Australia and you will usually be expected to come to Australia on a relevant visa as soon as you are able to do so.